Text Link

 Treating binge eating disorder at Within Health

 You’re much more than numbers on a scale, so we don’t use them.
-There will be no calorie counting, weight measurements, or any other numbers.
+There will be no calorie counting, weight measurements, or any other numbers involved.
 Instead, we focus on an intuitive eating model to counteract the misguided beliefs that come from diet culture, as well as relearning to recognize internal cues of satiety and hunger.

-We recognize that it’s hard asking for help for BED and hope you’re reassured that through every step of treatment with Within Health you’re met with compassion, respect, and empathy.
+We recognize that it’s hard asking for help for BED and hope you’re reassured that through every step of treatment with Within Health, you’re met with compassion, respect, and empathy.
 We are proud to offer a safe space and support to any gender identity, ethnicity, sexuality, shape, and size.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.